jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 Therefore, Nature has rendered the parental tenderness so strong.
 It generally requires not to be excited, but to be moderated.

-Moralists generally teach us how to restrain our=
+Moralists generally teach us how to restrain our:
 - fondness
 - excessive attachment
 - our unjust preference to our own children above those of other people.

 They seldom try to teach us how to indulge these.
-On the contrary, they exhort us to= an affectionate attention to our parents, and make a proper return to them in their old age for their kindness during our infancy and youth.
+On the contrary, they exhort us to: an affectionate attention to our parents, and make a proper return to them in their old age for their kindness during our infancy and youth.
 In the Decalogue, we are commanded to honour our fathers and mothers.